DockYard/live_view_events/README.md

 difference being that the latter sends some extra params).
 These functions accept a target as first argument and a message name as second.
 Targets can be any of:

+  - `nil` makes the function call be a noop.
+Useful if you want to only send a message if an explicit target has been passed in.
   - `:self` to send to `self()`.
   - A PID.
   - A tuple of the form `{Module, "id"}` to send a message to a `LiveView.Component` in the same process.